 Can I be arrested for using cryptocurrency in Nigeria?

-No. Crypto use is legal.
-Penalties apply only if you use unlicensed platforms or avoid tax obligations.
+No. Crypto use is legal, but consequences may apply if you use unlicensed platforms or fail to meet tax and compliance duties.

 Do individuals need a license to buy crypto?